mdn/content/files/en-us/web/api/deviceorientationevent/index.md

 {{apiref("Device Orientation Events")}}{{securecontext_header}}

-The **`DeviceOrientationEvent`** object provides web developers with information from the physical orientation of the device running the web page.
+The **`DeviceOrientationEvent`** interface provides web developers with information from the physical orientation of the device running the web page.

 {{InheritanceDiagram}}